Discover our local Gay Bilbao Guide and insiders’ recommendations, for best gay bars, clubs, restaurants, museums, monuments, shopping …

 Gay nightlife in Bilbao concentrates in the neighborhood of Las Cortes.

-While the gay venues are not as numerous as in Madrid or Barcelona, the atmosphere is very friendly and welcoming with tourists.
+Thought the atmosphere is very friendly and welcoming with tourists.
 And beautiful Basques will be delighted to see new faces arriving.

 And who knows, you may find surprising atmospheres and sexy Basque guys from the mountains.